 Make a difference with Youth in Action

-The EU’s Youth in Action programme offers financial support for youth projects that inspire a sense of active European citizenship, solidarity and tolerance among young Europeans.
-Organisations active in the youth field or groups of young people from programme countries can be so-called ‘promoters’ of a project and may apply for EU funding.
+The EU’s Youth in Action programme supports youth projects that inspire a sense of active European citizenship, solidarity and tolerance among young Europeans.
+Organisations active in the youth field or groups of young people from programme countries can be so-called ‘promoters’ of a project and apply for EU funding.

 Getting started – How to develop a project?

 Think carefully about your objectives: What do you want to achieve?
 How do your objectives reflect the interests and real needs of young people?

 If you have an idea which you think may qualify for funding, read the Youth in Action Programme Guide to ensure that your project is covered by the programme.